turingschool/backend-curriculum-site/module2/projects/rails_revisited/index.md

 - Must deploy completed application to Heroku
 - Must have 100% coverage in both features and models, including model validations and sad path testing.
 - Must include a README with the project, including a description of the base app and high-level details of the refactoring process (a “change log”).
+- Use a Project Board (Github Projects, Trello, etc.) to create and track your progress throughout the project.
 - Must use `form_with @model` syntax